 This section provides some insights by Al Shalloway for the interested reader about his path to adopting inherent simplicity.

-My first attempt to do this was to have a few solutions under my belt to bring out.
-But as I noticed more patterns of solutions I realized I could create entire solutions from them.
+My first attempt to do this was to have a few solutions under my belt to use when appropriate.
+But as I noticed more patterns of somewhat local solutions I realized I could create entire system solutions from them.
 This led to what I called “the inflection point system” which was a collection of options for most all of the problems organizations faced in product development/maintenance that had a software component.
 This had a decent track record (about 50%).
-Some of its failings was due to people sabotaging it, but regardless of why, it was not providing clear answers at least half of the time.
+Some of its failings was due to people sabotaging it.
+I realized that knowing what to do may be clear, but getting people to do it was another matter altogether.

 To learn more about Inherent simplicity, watch this four minute video – The role of the Thinking Processes of the Theory of Constraints by Dr. Eliyahu M. Goldratt